tteeoo/svc/README.md

 It reads a rudimentary assembly language and outputs an equally simple binary format called "svb".

-See the ["sva" directory](https://github.com/tteeoo/svc/tree/main/sva) for more documentation on writing in the assemby language and using the assembler.
+See the ["sva" directory](https://github.com/tteeoo/svc/tree/main/sva) for more documentation on writing in the assembly language and using the assembler.
 See the ["asm" directory](https://github.com/tteeoo/svc/tree/main/asm) for some example programs.
+See the ["svd" directory](https://github.com/tteeoo/svc/tree/main/svd) for using the debugger.

 ## To Do